 Sacramental Preparation

-The sacrament of Eucharist is celebrated along with the sacrament of Reconciliation at the end of the 2nd grade.
-Preparation for Frist Holy Communion is a two year preparation process for our children.
+The Sacrament of Eucharist is celebrated along with the sacrament of Reconciliation at the end of the 2nd grade.
+Preparation for First Holy Communion is a two year preparation process for our children.

 Eucharist for Adults and Non-Baptized Children of Catechetical Age

-The Rite of Christian Initiation of Adults (RCIA) offers classes for adults and non-baptized children aged 6 or older into full communion with the Catholic Church through the reception of the sacraments of Christian Initiation (Baptism, Confirmation and Eucharist).
-To learn more about receiving the sacrament of Eucharist as an adult or non-baptized child of catechetical age, visit the RCIA page.
+Order of Christian Initiation for Adults, or OCIA (formerly known as RCIA) offers classes for adults and non-baptized children aged 7 or older into full communion with the Catholic Church through the reception of the sacraments of Christian Initiation (Baptism, Confirmation and Eucharist).